teyalogos/Q-Learning/README.md

 'Sets the environment size to a 10x20 square grid with one goal at the coordinates x:9 y:9' game = env.environment(board_size=10, goal_x=[9], goal_y=[9])
 ```
-The code is easy to read and understand, modifying the reward value, learning rate, discount and others are already documented inside the code.
+The code is easy to read and understand.
+Modifying the reward value, learning rate, discount and others are already documented inside the code.